httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 > **RFC Editor's Note:**  Please remove this section prior to publication of a
 > final version of this document.

+## Since draft-ietf-httpbis-http2-secondary-certs-01:

+Nothing yet.

 ## Since draft-ietf-httpbis-http2-secondary-certs-00:

 - All frames sent on stream zero; replaced `AUTOMATIC_USE` on `CERTIFICATE` with `UNSOLICITED` on `USE_CERTIFICATE`. (#482,#566)
+- Use Exported Requests from the TLS Exported Authenticators draft; eliminate facilities for expressing certificate requirements in `CERTIFICATE_REQUEST` frame. (#481)

 ## Since draft-bishop-httpbis-http2-additional-certs-05: